KoxyG/ChainSafe_Ideathon/Subscription_plugin.md

 ### Functions

 #### `subscribe(address service, uint256 amount) external`
-Description: Allows users to subscribe to services by specifying the service address and subscription amount.
+Description: This demo function Allows users to subscribe to services by specifying the service address and subscription amount.

 Steps:
 1. Receives the service address and subscription amount as parameters.